Updated: 12/23/25

 “Cross-promotional opportunities exist when high-profile celebrities attach their names to these bowls, even if the return on their time and energy is modest given the status of the game.
 Leveraging their legions of fans to at least consider the game – one lacking national appeal – is a win in and of itself and for both entities.”

-The LA Bowl did have eventually what was called a “presenting sponsor” — first, a non-descript bank.
-Gronk’s angle was to have his family’s businesses, Gronk Fitness, and its salable-product, its Ice Shaker, partner for exposure.
-In 2024, a new sponsor came on, something related to art and culture.
-And in ’25, another new fitness-lifestyle product got greater billing rights.
-But the Gronk-host-with-the-most connection somehow remained.
-Like the guest who refused to leave the party when the parents came home.
+In 2024, a new sponsor came aboard, something ironically related to promoting art and culture.
+By ’25, a different fitness-lifestyle product got greater billing.
+Through it all, the Gronk-host-with-the-most connection somehow remained.
+Like the guest who refused to leave the party even when the parents came home.

-Gronkowski told the Los Angeles Times in October of 2023 that part of his pitch to the game organizers was perhaps he could reenacted his famous “Gronk Spike” endzone celebration.
-Except, do it on the SoFi Stadium roof.
+In October of 2023 when the torch was passed from Kimmel to Gronkowski, the later told the Los Angeles Times that part of his pitch to the game organizers was perhaps going up on the roof of SoFi Stadium to reenacted his famous “Gronk Spike” endzone celebration.

-“It will probably be the highest Gronk spike of all time I’ve ever had in history,” he estimated.
+“It will probably be the highest Gronk spike of all time I’ve ever had in history,” he declared.

-Lawyers, not keen on the liability issues, opened up another obvious question: How does Gronkowski even get approved for a regular life insurance polity?
+Lawyers, not keen on the liability issues, nixed it, but also opened up another obvious question: How does Gronkowski even get approved for a regular life insurance polity?

 Gronkowski said having this particular bowl game named after him was sort of a full-circle moment.
-His last college game was with the University of Arizona was in a 10-point win over BYU in the 2008 Las Vegas Bowl, played on the UNLV home field.
-The Las Vegas Bowl had been, prior to the LA Bowl, was where the MWC champ faced a middle-of-the-pack Pac-12 tourist but then it disappeared during COVID 2020.
-It came back to be played in the Las Vegas Raiders’ new home dome, somewhat as a replacement for the California Bowl in Fresno that had tie-ins with the Big West, Mid-American Conference and … let’s not go down this gopher hole.
+His last college game was with the University of Arizona — a 10-point win over BYU in the 2008 Las Vegas Bowl, played on the UNLV home field.
+The Las Vegas Bowl had been, prior to the LA Bowl, where the MWC champ faced a middle-of-the-pack Pac-12 tourist.
+That game disappeared during COVID 2020.
+After the LA Bowl seemed to pick up that contract, a new Las Vegas Bowl emerged to be played in the Las Vegas Raiders’ new home dome.
+That was seen as a replacement for what had been the California Bowl in Fresno, bringing tie-ins with the Big West, Mid-American Conference and … let’s not go down that gopher hole.

-Give it up to Gronk, whose 11 seasons and two retirement ceremonies in the NFL encapsulated four Super Bowl wins, five times in the Pro Bowl and was one of five tight ends named to the NFL’s 100th Anniversary All-Time Team in 2019.
+Give it up to Gronk, whose 11 seasons and two retirement ceremonies in the NFL included four Super Bowl wins, five times in the Pro Bowl and named to the NFL’s 100th Anniversary All-Time Team in 2019.

-If Gronk truly Karsashianed his way into this shallow end of the sports/business landscape, all it takes is someone to keep saying that it’s good to be Gronk, and enough may believe it.
+If Gronk had truly Karsashianed his way into this shallow end of the sports/business landscape, it was because all it took was someone to keep saying that it’s good to be Gronk, and enough believed it.
+Even him.

 It was Gronk who, after the Patriots’ AFC Championship win in 2012, was asked how he would celebrate.
 He responded in Spanish: “¡Yo soy fiesta!” (“I am party!”).
 He then had the phrase trademarked.